Kafelekk/BlindKing/README.md

 ### T BLIND KING (WIP)
-- (i dont know how to balance t character so he wouldnt be too hard and thats why im not writing his stats for now)
+- (For now I have some issues balancing t character so he wouldnt be available for some time)

 <p align="center">
 Some of the sprites in this mod (especially portraits) might look bad and thats because it was my first time <br>
-making pixelarts I will fix them in "near" future
+making Isaac styled pixelarts I will fix them in "near" future
 </p>

 ### BUGS
- - When exiting the game and reentering game doesnt evaluate curses which leaves cursecon varibile empty resulting in breaking active item for current floor, doesnt curse you again (temporary fix -- cursecon default value =  69 so that you get at least Blindking curses)
+ - removeing curses for c floor when reloading mod (temporary fixed, at least gives curses that BKing have by default(I will think of a way to save all curses when i will be bored of coding "important stuff"))